15 Best Places to Retire in the US - 2020 Retirement: Top Cities & States

 Lancaster continues to flourish, located in South Central Pennsylvania, it is known for its large Amish population.
 Lancaster also offers a bustling city life and peaceful suburban spots that are great for retirees.
 Lancaster provides a beautiful natural landscape of rolling hills, farms, and other agricultural marvels.

 Lancaster also offers a vibrant church community, which allows you to meet others with like-minded ideas.
-After your church service is over, grab a coffee at one of the many independently-owned shops in town.
+After your church service is over, grab some top notch coffee at one of the many independently-owned shops in town.
 The heart of Lancaster is also very walkable, which allows you to explore at your leisure.

 Additionally, in downtown, you can walk to various civilian-owned shops and restaurants.
 You can also go on historical tours of the city and embrace the beautiful weather that captures all four seasons.